One of MC’s Materialities

 Cape Flattery Silica Mines Pty, Ltd. (CFSM), a wholly owned subsidiary of MC, is located in Queensland, Australia and has supplied silica sand to users in East Asia and Southeast Asia for over 50 years, since its establishment in 1967.
 Currently one of the world’s largest silica mines, CFSM ships about 3 million tons of silica sand annually to glassmakers and other customers.

 Contribution to Local Communities

 The main applications for silica sand include glass, foundries and chemicals.
-However, with environmental issues gaining attention worldwide, CFSM is also responding to market needs by increasing the supply of materials to solar panel glass producers, primarily in China.
+However, with environmental issues gaining attention worldwide, CFSM is also responding to market needs by increasing the supply of materials to solar panel glass producers.
 Given global awareness of sustainability issues related to mining, including damage to the environment and impacts to biodiversity, mining activities are being restricted by strengthened environmental regulations in each country.
 Despite this trend, CFSM’s strengths are being recognized, demonstrating results with its sustainable operations that pay consideration to the environment, as well as by supplying a stable quality and volume of product.
 Going forward, CFSM will continue supporting the proliferation of clean energy by supplying their material.